 While anyone can experience climate-related distress, certain groups are more vulnerable:

-Group | Why They’re at Risk |
+| Group | Why They’re At Risk |

-Young People | Fear for their future, frustration with generational inaction |
+| Young People | Fear for their future, frustration with general inaction |

-Climate Activists | Burnout from constant advocacy, “doom fatigue” |
+| Climate Activists | Burnout from constant advocacy, “doom fatigue” |

-Frontline Communities | Disproportionate exposure to pollution, fewer mental health resources |
+| Frontline Communities | Disproportionate exposure to pollution, fewer mental health resources |

-Parents | Anxiety over their children’s future, guilt about bringing kids into an unstable world |
+| Parents | Anxiety over their children’s future, guilt about bringing kids into an unstable world |

-People with PTSD/Anxiety | Environmental stressors worsen existing conditions |
+| People with PTSD/Anxiety | Environmental stressors worse existing conditions |

 Coping Strategies for Eco-Distress

-Acknowledge Your Feelings (Don’t Suppress Them)
+Acknowledge Your Feelings (Don’t Depress Them)

 - Try this: Journal about your climate fears or discuss them in therapy.